svelte-pilot/svelte-pilot.github.io/docs/en/introduction.md

 - **Lightweight** - With only about 1000 lines of code, it is approximately 5KB after gzip compression.

 [Start Learning Now](creating-a-project)

+After completing this tutorial, you can use the pre-made [template](template) to create your project.